peacockIT/Peacock-AE-BpmSlicer-Docs/docs/source/reference/generel.rst

 Select the workarea to which all actions of this script are applied.

+Comp Workarea
--  **Comp Workarea:** The workarea is the workarea of the active composition.
+    The workarea is the workarea of the active composition.

+Layer in/out
--  **Layer in/out:** The workareas in and out points are the in and out points of the selected layer.
+    The workareas in and out points are the in and out points of the selected layer.
 If multiple layers are selected, the lowest in point and the highest out point of all layers are considered.

+Comp Duration
--  **Comp Duration:** The workarea starts at 0 and ends with the duration of the active composition.
+    The workarea starts at 0 and ends with the duration of the active composition.

 Tools for selected Layer/s
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~